(The PDA conference in Perth on November 11, 2025)

 The nervous system and safety

-Kate places this reasoning in neurobiology, drawing on Stephen Porges’ polyvagal theory and the concept of neuroception - the automatic, non-conscious monitoring of the environment for safety.
+Kate grounds this line of thinking in neurobiology, drawing on Stephen Porges’ polyvagal theory and the concept of neuroception — the automatic, non-conscious monitoring of the environment for safety.

-Important: the autonomic nervous system operates outside conscious control.
-In this framework, it is not a decision but a physiological state.
+The autonomic nervous system functions independently of conscious control.
+In this case, it is not a decision but a physiological state.

-When the system detects safety - that is, when it is in a state of safety - access to executive functions becomes possible: learning, planning, communication, and relationship.
-When threat is detected, the stress response is activated and access to the “thinking part of the brain” becomes limited.
+When the system detects safety, executive functions such as learning, planning, communication, and relationship-building become more accessible.
+When threat is detected, the stress response activates and access to the “thinking part of the brain” becomes limited.

-In people with a PDA profile, the threat-detection system may be especially sensitive.
-Demands, time pressure, loss of control, or violations of autonomy may all be registered as threat cues.
+For people with a PDA profile, the threat-detection system might be especially sensitive.
+Stressors like demands, deadlines, loss of control, and violations of autonomy might all show up as threat cues.

 Cumulative stress and the “bucket”

-Kate refers to the concept of cumulative stress, described among others by Stuart Shanker.
-Stress accumulates.
-The metaphor of the bucket illustrates the total available energy - the capacity to cope with everyday demands.
+Kate refers to the idea of cumulative stress, described in Stuart Shanker’s work.
+Stress keeps building.
+The metaphor of the bucket represents the total energy available, or the capacity to deal with everyday demands.

 Demands and pressure act like a running tap.
-Each additional burden fills the bucket.
-Stressors accumulate and gradually narrow the window of tolerance - a concept popularized among others by Dan Siegel to describe the range of optimal arousal.
+Every additional burden adds more weight to the bucket.
+Stressors accumulate and gradually narrow the window of tolerance — a term popularized by Dan Siegel to describe the range of optimal arousal.

-As long as the load remains within the window of tolerance, the child has access to their capabilities.
-When the bucket overflows, overload appears - in the form of fight, flight, freeze, or shutdown.
+As long as the load remains within a manageable range, the child can access their capabilities.
+When the bucket overflows, the system shifts into a fight-or-flight state.
+This can also appear as freeze or shutdown.

 Capability versus capacity

-Skills do not disappear.
+Skills do not simply disappear.
 They may become temporarily inaccessible.
-In that sense, this is about “can’t, not won’t” - not “won’t,” but “can’t.”
-Capacity depends on the current state of the nervous system, not on willpower.
+In that sense, this is about can’t, not won’t.
+Capacity is determined by the current state of the nervous system, not by willpower.

 Aligning expectations

-If capacity is variable, expectations must also be flexible.
-Kate uses the phrase aligning expectations - adjusting expectations to the current available capacity.
+If capacity is variable, expectations must also remain flexible.
+Kate uses the phrase aligning expectations, meaning adjusting expectations to what is currently possible.

-This is a move away from increasing pressure and toward adapting demands to the current regulatory state.
-In practice, it means recognizing how much different tasks “cost,” and when it makes sense to support the child in attempting a harder task (reach up), and when it is better to reduce demands (drop).
+This shifts the focus away from applying more pressure and toward adapting demands to the child’s current regulatory state.
+It is about understanding the cost of different tasks and recognizing when it is possible to gently stretch capacity (reach up) and when it is better to ease off (drop).

 Three levels of capacity